-Rose Cummings in a licensed clinical psychologist and Boon Project board member.
+Rose Cummings is a licensed clinical psychologist and former Boon Project board member.
 She shares some thoughts and advice for those who are parenting while also navigating a cancer diagnosis.
 Read her words below and feel free to contact her with questions or to schedule a session.

 From Mrs. Cummings: